WKU-SRA-Dev/sra-recruitment-lab/README.md

 ### Coder
 1. **Create a Directory Called `project`**:
    - Before you start your code journey.
-In the root directory (`/`), create a new branch called(`position/your-name` like `coder/rupert`)
+In the root directory (`/`) of your project, initiate git and create a new git branch called(`position/your-name` like `coder/rupert`)
    - Create a folder named `project` in the main directory of this repository.

-2. **Find and Clone an Open Source Project**:
+3. **Find and Clone an Open Source Project**:
-   - Choose an open-source project from the following options, or select your own project if you are applying for a project leader or administrator position:
+   - Choose an open-source project from the following options, or clone the project provided by the project leader or administrator who you choose to follow:
      - [React Documentation Website](https://github.com/reactjs/react.dev)
      - [Flutter Documentation Website](https://github.com/flutter/website)
+     - Any project you like and you understand what it did at least you can make modification based on it.
    - Clone the chosen project into the `project` folder you created.

-3. **Make Changes Based on the Project You Cloned**:
+4. **Make Changes Based on the Project You Cloned**:
    - Modify the cloned project to demonstrate your ability to quickly understand and work with an unfamiliar codebase.
    - Capture screenshots of your changes.
    - Save these screenshots in a separate folder named `img` within the root directory of this repository.
 The folder structure should look like this: